diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 end
 ```

-We have two more relationships, but which matters most to us is the `:boards` one,
+We have two more relationships, but the one that matters the most to us is the `:boards` one,
 which we are going to use for security checks.
 Let's also add the collection to the
 `Board` model: